-All students in the ThM, MA/CE, MA/CM, MA/CL, MA/MW, and MA(BS) degree programs are required to enroll in SFI00 starting their first fall semester of study at either the Dallas campus or the Houston Campus site.
+All students in the ThM, MA/CE, MA/CM, MA/CL, MA/MW, and MA(BS) degree programs are required to enroll in SF100 starting their first fall semester of study at either the Dallas campus or the Houston Campus site.
 Though the Spiritual Formation courses do not receive academic credit, they will appear on students' transcripts and are required for graduation.
-Students who have completed portions of their required coursework online or at extension sites, and who are therefore unable to spend two full academic years in residency in Dallas or in Houston, must contact the department and apply for an alternative program will take a minimum of one calendar year to complete; therefore the responsibility lies with the student to contact the department in a timely manner.
+Students who have completed portions of their required coursework online or at extension sites, and who are therefore unable to spend two full academic years in residency in Dallas or in Houston, must contact the department and apply for an alternative program for completing their Spiritual Formation requirement.
+This alternative program will take a minimum of one calendar year to complete; therefore the responsibility lies with the student to contact the department in a timely manner.